Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Anti-Villain: During Season 3, all he really wanted was to improve humanity, realizing too late what Hive was really up to.
 And in Season 4 he gets corrupted by the Darkhold, which warps his view on how to help humanity.

-- Arc Villain: Of the LMD arc in Season 4, all in an attempt to gain the Darkhold, and with it, the secret of immortality.
-Although by the second half of the arc his role is supplanted by Aida as the true villain of the arc.
+- Arc Villain: Of the LMD pod in Season 4, all in an attempt to gain the Darkhold, and with it, the secret of immortality.
+By the end of the arc, though, he is supplanted by Aida as the true villain of the season.

 - Brainwashed and Crazy: Turns out he's under the Darkhold's morality-corrupting control and is using Aida to try to retrieve it.